 Roman mosaic floors in a museum

-From archaeological artifacts to art and puppets, the museum of Cadiz is an interesting way to spend a couple of hours if not only to find out the importance of puppeteering in the city.
+From archaeological artifacts, to art and puppets, the Museum of Cadiz is an interesting way to spend a couple of hours.

 10. Castillo de Santa Catalina